“By this all people will know that you are my disciples, if you have love for one another.” -John 13:35

 Invite neighbors to co-host a progressive dinner.
 Breaking bread together holds great Gospel meaning and is also a wonderful opportunity for the kind of ‘face time’ that is instrumental in relationship building.

-Grow a garden and share extra produce with neighbors.
+buy tinidazole usa Grow a garden and share extra produce with neighbors.
 Sometimes the intention and time spent in the the giving can speak even louder than the gift itself.

-Look for those who may feel marginalized or forgotten.
+click over here now Look for those who may feel marginalized or forgotten.
 People who have experienced loss like death, divorce, or debilitation often feel uniquely connected with the body of Christ when remembered at times that they otherwise may be left behind because of the assumption that they don’t quite fit the dynamic of the group or situation.

 Make that dinner you’ve always wanted to share with an elderly, sick, or hurting neighbor.
 A great time to do this is when you’re already whipping up a batch of pasta or soup.
 You can simply double or triple the recipe for what you’re already cooking for your own family!